thinktopic/data.union-find/README.md

     user=> (get-canonical uf 3)
     2

+Get the number of connected components:

+    user=> (count-sets uf)
+    4 ;; 5 elements, but only 4 connected components

-Getting the count of a union-find data structure returns the number of connected components, not the number of elements. count is a constant-time operation.
+Getting the count of a union-find data structure returns the number of elements in the universe of the union-find.

     user=> (count uf)
-    4 ;; 4 connected components, but 5 elements
+    5

-Treating a union-find data structure as a seq similiarly returns only the canonical elements of the data structure, not all of the elements:
+Treating a union-find data structure as a seq similarly returns all of the elements that have been added to the structure.

     user=> (seq uf)
-    (5 4 2 1) ;; doesn't include 3, which is a non-canonical element
+    (5 4 3 2 1)

 union-find also implements ILookup and IFn as canonical element lookups, so you can use get on it or apply it to an element like you would with a vector or a